 4 Paws 1 Heart was founded by Gina DeLuca, Licensed Veterinary Technician, and Diana Rascano.
 Since its very first fundraiser in August 2010, 4 Paws 1 Heart has changed the lives of thousands of cats and dogs and the lucky families who have given them “forever” homes.

-4 Paws 1 Heart’s mission is to reduce the number of homeless cats and dogs by paying for needed medical treatment and assisting with the permanent placement of these animals through our partnerships with local rescues.
+4 Paws 1 Heart’s mission is to reduce the number of homeless cats and dogs by paying for needed medical treatment and assisting with the permanent placement of these animals through our partnerships with local rescues and shelters.
 Whether the animal comes in through an emergency hospital, a rescue organization, or a good Samaritan, we will work together to meet the medical needs of that animal.
 Sometimes that means mending a broken bone, treating for heart worm, spaying/neutering, treating serious infections/viruses and, in some severe cases, amputation of a leg/arm.
 Once it has been determined by the animal care professionals that the animal is treatable and will have a good quality of life, 4 Paws 1 Heart jumps into action to cover the medical expenses.

 1) 4 Paws 1 Heart can never guarantee to pay the full medical bill until we know what we are dealing with.
-When we authorize to pay for an animal to go the vet it is either for very clear treatment – such as spay/neuter, vaccines, URI treatment, etc. In emergency situations or when there are injuries or unknown medical issues, the vet will always be asked to contact me.
+When we authorize to pay for an animal to go the vet it is either for very clear treatment – such as spay/neuter, vaccines, upper respiratory infection treatment, etc. In emergency situations or when there are injuries or unknown medical issues, the vet will always be asked to contact Diana Rascano or Gina DeLuca.

 2) Anyone requesting medical assistance will be told the limit to which 4 Paws 1 Heart can help.
 Therefore, if the rescuer feels they may need more funding, they can start to get backing ahead of time.